Film at Lincoln Center Kids

 - 12 sessions, with after-school or in-school options

-- Film Society Kids Tool Kit: We provide all the necessary equipment, including cameras and tripods, as well as instructional worksheets and carefully chosen classic and contemporary movie screenings.
+- Film at Lincoln Center Kids Tool Kit: We provide all the necessary equipment, including cameras and tripods, as well as instructional worksheets and carefully chosen classic and contemporary movie screenings.

 - Grade Levels: Grades 2-6

-- Culminating Film Festival: Children screen their completed films at the Film Society of Lincoln Center’s Walter Reade Theater!
+- Culminating Film Festival: Children screen their completed films at Film at Lincoln Center’s Walter Reade Theater!

-The Film Society Kids program launched in 2014 in three public elementary schools on the Upper West Side of Manhattan’s Community School District 3: P.S.
+The Film at Lincoln Center Kids program launched in 2014 in three public elementary schools on the Upper West Side of Manhattan’s Community School District 3: P.S.
 191, P.S.
 75, and P.S.
 163, serving approximately 500 elementary-school students in year one.
 Over the next three years, the program will grow to serve more than 10 school communites and 1,000 public-school children citywide.

-Each year, the program culminates with a festival at the Film Society of Lincoln Center’s Walter Reade Theater, where the children show the films they’ve created throughout the program.
+Each year, the program culminates with a festival at Film at Lincoln Center’s Walter Reade Theater, where the children show the films they’ve created throughout the program.

-Film Society Kids is made possible through funding from our generous supporters:
+Film at Lincoln Center Kids is made possible through funding from our generous supporters: